pkourany/RGBmatrixPanel_IDE/README.md

 The library supports 16 pixel high and 32 pixel high panels of any multiples of 32 pixels wide.
 Adafruit sells 16x32, 32x32 and 64x32 panels fully compatible with the library.
-Daisy chaining displays will also allow for wider configurations, limited only by available Core or Photon RAM.
+Daisy chaining displays will also allow for wider configurations, limited only by available Core,  Photon or Electron RAM.

 Constructor examples: